Counseling Education

 Until 1927 the city's governing body was known as a board of trustees with a president as its head.
 An act of the Legislature in 1927 changed the board to City Council with a mayor as the head.

-In the California State Legislature, Newport Beach is in the 36th Senate District, represented by Republican Janet Nguyen, and in the 72nd Assembly District, represented by Republican Diane Dixon.
+In the California State Legislature, Newport Beach is in the 36th Senate District, seat currently vacant, and in the 72nd Assembly District, represented by Republican Diane Dixon.

 In the United States House of Representatives, Newport Beach is in California's 47th congressional district, represented by Democrat Katie Porter.